Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - From this, a dooms day device was made, and during an intergalactic war it was used to turn an entire galaxy into a supermassive black hole with the snap of your fingers.
 > [!quote|author]
 > 'Think about it like a piece of paper,' they said, 'Fold it in half, stick a pencil through, and you've got yourself a wormhole.'
 What they neglected to consider was if we crumpled that piece of paper up.
 Now that would be, was, and is a tragedy.
+- Teleporting can teleport you a little randomly
+-

 # Ourobos
 - Ourobos